-The book of Ruth opens with the sad story of Naomi, who lived during the time of the Judges, when everyone started to do what was right in their own eyes.
-Having wandered for 40 years in the wilderness, the nation of Israel crossed the River Jordan into the Promised Land, but time and again God's people did evil in the sight of the Lord, who punished them for their ungodly ways and broken covenant.
+The book of Ruth opens with the sad story of Naomi, who lived during the time of the Judges when everyone started to do what was right in their own eyes.
+Having wandered for 40 years in the wilderness, the nation of Israel crossed the River Jordan into the Promised Land, but time and again, God's people did evil in the sight of the Lord Who punished them for their ungodly ways and broken covenant.

 The book of Ruth opens with the sad tale of a family who moved away from the land God gave them, when famine came and ravished the land.
-Elimelech, his wife and their two sons left their home and lands in Bethlehem to go and seek a better life in a pagan land, where the people worshipped false gods.
-Their sons, Mahlon and Chilion, married gentile women from Moab – a nation that had been cursed by God.
+Elimelech, his wife, and their two sons left their home and lands in Bethlehem to go and seek a better life in a pagan land, where the people worshipped false gods.
+Their sons, Mahlon and Chilion, married Gentile women from Moab, a nation that had been cursed by God.

 The family had tried to escape from the famine the Lord had sent to punish His people's disobedience.
-But instead of repenting of their ungodly ways, this man sought his fortune away from the Lord – but the works of the flesh are futile and a life without God brings barrenness.
+But instead of repenting of their ungodly ways, this man sought his fortune away from the Lord, but the works of the flesh are futile, and a life without God brings barrenness.

-First Elimelech and then his two sons, Mahlon and Chilion, died in the land of Moab.
-The family had become estranged from the Lord and Naomi, was suddenly bereft of her two sons as well as her husband – she was left alone, in an utterly desperate situation.
+First, Elimelech, and then his two sons, Mahlon and Chilion, died in the land of Moab.
+The family had become estranged from the Lord, and Naomi was suddenly bereft of her two sons as well as her husband.
+She was left alone in an utterly desperate situation.

-It was when she reached this point of hopeless despair that Naomi turned away from her sinful situation, and went back to find the Lord – i.e. she repented.
-By God's grace this woman, who strayed so far from the Lord, was welcomed back into the family of God, when she returned to Bethlehem and the Lord.
-By God's grace Naomi's daughter-in-law is to be found in the genealogy of the Jewish Messiah, because Ruth, the pagan Moabitess was her daughter-in-law who trusted her God.
+Both Naomi and Ruth are used by the Lord to remind us that no one is outside the grace of God, for by grace are we saved, not of works, nor as a result of parentage.
+When Naomi reached that point of hopeless despair, she turned away from her sinful situation and went back to find the Lord (she repented).
+By God's grace, this woman who had strayed so far from the Lord, was welcomed back into the family of God when she returned to Bethlehem and the Lord.
+By God's grace, Naomi's daughter-in-law is to be found in the genealogy of the Jewish Messiah, because Ruth the pagan Moabitess trusted Naomi's God.

-Both Naomi and Ruth are used by the Lord to remind us that no one is outside the grace of God – for by grace are we saved, not of works, nor as a result of parentage.
-Ruth was taught about the Lord and trusted God, through the instruction she received from her mother-in law, and her faith was credited to her as righteousness.
-It was by grace through faith that Ruth found favour in the eyes of the Lord, and that her mother-in-law was blessed as well.
+Ruth was taught about the Lord and trusted God through the instruction she received from her mother-in-law, and her faith was credited to her as righteousness.
+It was by grace through faith that Ruth found favour in the eyes of the Lord, and her mother-in-law was blessed as well.